1-Minute Meditation for Busy Moms

 Let go of the busyness of the outside world for a moment.
 Bring your attention to your breath.
 Watch it come.
 Watch it go.

 Observe any thoughts that enter your mind, but don’t attach to them.
-Notice how your mind quickly moves from one thought to the next, leaving the previous thought behind.
+Notice how your mind quickly moves from one thought to the next, leaving a trail of dust from the previous thought.
 Take another full, deep inhale and exhale and flutter your eyes open.

 If you meditated for one minute every day, by the end of the year you will have meditated for 365 minutes that year.
 When you add it up, that’s more than six hours of meditation in a year.
 That’s six hours you gave back to yourself almost effortlessly.
 And it all started with one minute.

-Learn other meditations for mamas in my book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which available on Amazon, Barnes & Noble, Books-A-Million and the MSI Press website.
+Learn other meditations for moms in my award-winning book 108 Yoga and Self-Care Practices for Busy Mamas (MSI Press), which is available on Amazon, Barnes & Noble and the MSI Press website.

 Note that this website is for informational purposes only and should not be used as a substitute for professional medical advice, diagnosis or treatment.
 Speak with your doctor before beginning any new exercise routine or wellness plan.